 1. ESSENTIAL OIL

-essential oil distiller. s are mixtures of volatile lipophilic compounds from plants and are used in the food, pharmaceutical, cosmetic and perfume industries, and in aromatherapy.s are the main products of distillation of
+Essential oils are the main products of distillation of essential oil distiller.
+Essential oils are mixtures of volatile lipophilic compounds from plants and are used in the food, pharmaceutical, cosmetic and perfume industries, and in aromatherapy.

 Hydrolat (hydrosol, aromatic water) is the distilled water enriched with plant volatiles.
 It’s misleading to think of it as water saturated with essential oil, as the composition of its aromatic fraction (usually between 0,001% and 0,1%) typically differs quite a bit from the corresponding essential oil.
 Thus hydrolat is an independent distillation product.